RedisLabsModules/secondary/API.md

-# Proposed Secondary Index External API
+# Proposed Redis Secondary Index Module API

-The following document is a proposal for **three** different APIs that can take advantage of Secondary Indexing in Redis.

-The three APIs described are:

-1. Explicit Anonymous Indexes
+## What's This?

+Redis is a very sophisticated data structure server, that can be used as a powerful in-memory database.
+However, if you look at redis as database per-se, it only has primary keys.
+There is no native way to ask redis for something like "what are the names of users over 18 who have visited my website yesterday?".

+If you're familiar with traditional relational databases, this is usually done by creating an index on the relevant columns in your table, allowing to efficiently add complex *WHERE* clauses to your query.
+Such an index is called a Secondary Index.

+While it is possible (and done by many many people) to implement these indexes on top of redis manually, doing them right and in a performant way is hard.

+This is why I think it is a very strong case in which Redis modules can be put to work, adding abilities to redis that make it more complex, but more powerful for some use cases.
+This doucment describes a proposed API and query language for secondary indexes in  Redis. *Note that it does not go into the detail of the internal design of how they work. *

+The API includes three layers that can be used separately but are orthogonal to one another:

-    providing raw indexes as a primitive data type in Redis.
+1. **Explicit Anonymous Indexes** - providing raw indexes as a primitive data type in Redis.

-2. Indexed Redis Objects

-    Adding secondary indexes to common redis data structures, and a way to query them.
+2. **Indexed Redis Objects** - Adding secondary indexes to common redis data structures, and a way to query them.

-3. Aggregations API

-    Building on indexed objects, provide a way to run various aggregations o query results.
+3. **Aggregations API** - Building on indexed objects, provide a way to run various aggregations of query results.

 ---